RishabSA/learning-pytorch-deep-learning/README.md

-# pytorch-transformer-learning
+# learning-pytorch-deep-learning
- This repo contains the notebooks that I used to learn Transformers and a couple of simple projects that I made for language translation, next word prediction, and news generation with PyTorch.
+ This repo contains the notebooks and projects that I made to learn about different deep learning concepts in PyTorch